What the World Needs Now? Spotify for Sustainable Supply Chains

 Now, imagine the possibilities if we applied this business model to sustainability.

 The Supply Chain Solutions Center does just that.
-Launched today in partnership with over 10 leading environmental NGOs, this innovative platform puts resources and expert advice at the fingertips of sustainability professionals.
+Launched in 2019, in partnership with over 10 leading environmental NGOs, this innovative platform puts resources and expert advice at the fingertips of sustainability professionals.

 In other words, finding sustainability solutions is suddenly as easy as finding a song on Spotify.

 Because, considering what’s at stake…shouldn’t it be?